 Introduction

 The Fast Track Programme Extended Accident and Incident Investigation is a combination of the "Introduction to Accident and Incident Investigation" course and the "Advanced Accident and Incident Investigation" course.
-This means that thanks to a more efficient continuity, this can be done in 5 days, instead of the 6 days the two separate courses would need.

 Participants will become familiar with: